-Arguing in defense of the ACA is California, joined by 19 other states (including Colorado).
-They argue that the zero-dollar individual mandate is not unconstitutional, and even if it were, they say that piece of the ACA can be separated - or "severed" from the rest of the act.
+Arguing in defense of the ACA is California, joined by 19 other states (including Colorado) and the District of Columbia.
+They argue that the zero-dollar individual mandate is not unconstitutional, and even if it were, they say that piece of the ACA can be separated - or "severed" - from the rest of the act.